Tutorial for Linear Dimensions¶

 import ezdxf

-# Argument setup=True setups the default dimension styles
+# Use argument setup=True to setup the default dimension styles.

 msp = doc.modelspace()